-- Full access to the photography studio (except when classes are on in the studio)
+- Full access to the photography studio (except when there is classes on in the space)

 - Use of camera and studio equipment (with prior booking)

 - Access to professional Epson scanner and a printer (with prior booking)

 - Use of our in-house photography library

 Here is the list of our Residencies Programs.